About our Pilot Training School

 - Our proven track record operating on 5 continents in over 88 countries validates our experience.

-- We offer competitive aeroplane and helicopter training course prices.
+- We offer competitive aeroplane, helicopter and drone training course prices.

 - We tailor your pilot training to suit your lifestyle.
 Training programmes are unique to your requirements.